Local Emergency Planning Committee

 The 2019 meeting dates are:

-Meetings are held in the Duplin County Emergency Operations Center, at 209 Seminary Street Kenansville, NC.
+Meetings are held at 9:30 am in the Duplin County Emergency Operations Center, at 209 Seminary Street Kenansville, NC.

 To inquire for membership, simply attend a scheduled meeting of the group, or contact Duplin County Fire & Emergency Management at (910) 296-2160.